What is Digital Audio Workstation: Analog Audio to Digital Conversion

 What happens to the frequency and amplitude after recording?

 When it is now converted into an electrical signal using a microphone.
 A sound wave is now called as an “analog audio”.
-The frequency and amplitude is an exact replica of the sound wave only that its name is changed.
 Analog audio has two properties:

 a.)
 Voltage/Current –measurement of amplitude.
-A higher voltage/current means a loud captured sound signal.
+A higher voltage/current means a loud captured sound.
 Since analog audio is also a continuous form of signal, the volume can be represented as voltages or fluctuations in the analog domain such as +0.2volts, +1.0volts, -3.0volts, -0.86volts, etc.

 b.)
 Frequency – measurement of pitch (units in Hz)